 - The bundled OpenSSL command line utility and toolkit includes software written by Eric A. Young (eay@cryptsoft.com).
-The version of openssl used is 0.9.8c.
+The version of openssl used is 0.9.8i.
 The cryptographic libraries used by OrbixSSL C++ were also written by Eric A. Young.
 For more details on OpenSSL please see the OpenSSL website at www.openssl.org. - 2.
 OrbixSSL Java uses the JSSL/Jcrypto 2.0 toolkit as its backend SSL engine.
 The cryptographic libraries used by OrbixSSL Java were written by Baltimore Technologies.
-For more details on the cryptographic libraries used by OrbixSSL Java see the Baltimore Technologies website at http://www.baltimore.com/.

-OrbixOTS 3.3 SP 9
+OrbixOTS 3.3 SP 10

-This section describes changes made to OrbixOTS 3.3 SP 8 for OrbixOTS 3.3 SP 9.
+This section describes changes made to OrbixOTS 3.3 SP 9 for OrbixOTS 3.3 SP 10.

-OrbixOTS 3.3 SP 9 is binary compatible with OrbixOTS 3.3.
+OrbixOTS 3.3 SP 10 is binary compatible with OrbixOTS 3.3.
 No new features have been added and no existing features have been modified.

-No bugs were fixed in OrbixOTS 3.3 SP 9.
+No bugs were fixed in OrbixOTS 3.3 SP 10.